There's no denying that the iPhone 8 Plus

 These were only half of the photos we took for the purpose of this iPhone 8 Plus vs iPhone 7 Plus camera comparison, but we'd say they suffice.
 Indeed, the newer model is superior, just as it should be given the technical improvements Apple threw in, but while its lead is more obvious in certain situations, it is barely noticeable in others.

 Colors out of the iPhone 8 Plus tend to be more vivid and accurate, judging by the photos that we took.
 This could be the result of software tweaks, of alterations in how the new image signal processor works, and of the introduction of a new color filter in the camera module.
 Details also tend to be clearer and sharper with the iPhone 8 Plus, although you'd usually need to zoom in quite a bit before any difference becomes obvious.
-In more than a few shots, we could barely tell one phone
+In more than a few shots, we could barely tell one phone from the other.

 The performance of the flash, could use some improvement.
 While colors do appear more natural in our flash-assisted shots, the amount of illumination wasn't always optimal.